-Florida is one of the top states for committing healthcare fraud, and as a result prosecutors and judges are cracking down hard on healthcare professionals in the state.
-State and federal charges can be brought for issues regarding Medicare and Medicaid fraud.
-With over twenty years of litigation experience, the Tony Moss Firm, L.L.C. successfully represents clients charged with serious felonies for healthcare fraud in the Miami, Fort Lauderdale, and greater Florida region.
-Let me help you fight for your rights and provide you with the legal representation that you need.
+The state of Florida, and South Florida in particular, has long been a hotbed for committing healthcare fraud, and prosecutors and judges are cracking down hard on shady healthcare professionals throughout the state.
+State and federal charges, almost always felonies, can be brought for a myriad of issues regarding Medicare and Medicaid fraud.
+With over thirty years of litigation experience, the Tony Moss Firm, L.L.C. successfully represents clients charged with serious felonies for healthcare fraud in the Miami, Fort Lauderdale, and greater Florida region.
+Let him help you fight for your rights and provide you with the legal representation that you need.

 Florida and Federal Healthcare Fraud

-Medicare and Medicaid are two government programs that provide healthcare insurance for people who can no longer afford the costs of medical care on their own.
+Medicare and Medicaid are two government programs that provide healthcare insurance for people who cannot afford the costs of medical care on their own.
 Medicare is strictly a federal program, but Medicaid is a joint program between the federal and state governments.
 As a result, state and federal charges can be brought against you in a healthcare fraud case.
 Examples of healthcare fraud include:

 - Billing for services not provided;

 - Billing Medicare/Medicaid and the recipient for the same services;

 - Administering unnecessary services;